Aen-OS/interfacestudio/README.md

   PHASE 2:

-- TRANSFER FROM NEXTJS TO ASTRO, WRITE BLOGS IN
+- TRANSFER FROM NEXTJS TO ASTRO, WRITE BLOGS IN MARKDOWN

+---